open/close all folders

 - The novel of Metro 2033 mentions that the Kremlin is standing and is in pretty good shape, compared to the rest of Moscow after the city was nuked.
 It is explained that NATO specifically avoided hitting Kremlin, preferring to test a new biological weapon instead.
 Said weapon consumed everyone holed up there and eventually became something much worse.

-- One episode of The Outer Limits ends with a view of Washington DC destroyed.
+- The Outer Limits (1995): The episode "Dead Man's Switch" ends with a view of Washington DC destroyed.
 Inexplicably, the Washington Monument is still standing while everything around it is rubble.

-- The St. Loius arch is a prominent background feature in Defiance, which is set in what used to be St. Louis.
+- The St. Louis arch is a prominent background feature in Defiance, which is set in what used to be St. Louis.

 - The intro-movie of Star Ocean: The Last Hope features the Earth consumed in the nuclear fires of World War III... and yet the White House and the Arc de Triomphe are both shown to be standing tall while their respective cities (Washington, DC, and Paris respectively) are flat fields of rubble.

 - Seen generally in the Fallout series, but most noticeable in Fallout 3.
 Despite the general devastation of the DC area, most of the landmarks are left remarkably intact.
 The Washington Monument, the National Archives, the Jefferson Memorial, the Museum of Natural History, and the Lincoln Memorial all feature prominently in in-game quests.
+The US Capitol building also dominates the view of one end of the National Mall, with the iconic rotunda still standing (albeit with a hole in the side).
 The setting tries to justify this: the extended Cold War between the US and China led to the government reinforcing major landmarks in anticipation of a nuclear apocalypse, while the weapons technology of the Fallout universe favored low-yield weapons that did less explosive damage but left far more... well, fallout.

 - This trope is in full effect for the Washington DC levels in Modern Warfare 2.
 Both the Washington Monument and White House ("Whiskey Hotel") suffer damage but are still iconically standing.
-That said, they still take quite a beating, especially the White House, which gets quite a few walls knocked down and its interior utterly totaled.
+That said, they still take quite a beating, especially the White House, which gets quite a few walls knocked down and its interior utterly totalled.
+Its later shown repaired.

 - Prominent at one point in the first Guilty Gear: Sol Badguy's stage takes place right next to the decapitated head of the Statue of Liberty.